clstaub/Predicting_Hospital_Readmissions/README.md

 A Chi-Squared test result of 38.5 with 1 degree of freedom yields a p-value of 5.37 * e-10, which means reject the Null Hypothesis.
 Changes in medicine and hospital readmissions are not independent.
 Further Post-Hoc Analysis can be performed.

 ## Feature Engineering
-Due to the imbalanced nature of this data set, w
+Due to the imbalanced nature of this data set, we will need to implement some oversampling or undersampling techniques.
+A tried and tested method is Synthetic Minority Oversampling Technique (SMOTE).
+This technique draws lines between the existing minority cluster via KNN and generates data points on those lines until the dataset is balanced.
+An example of an undersampling technique is NearMiss.
+This technique undersamples the majority class so that the two classes are equal in size.
+The trade-off with this is the potential loss of data but we reduce the risk of overfitting our model to the data.